Jorge-Doncel/Shark/README.md

 From our results, the reason for this increase in cases in Australia during the 2010's could be studied.

-Another issue to deal with would be if the provoked cases before and after the movies dropped.
+Another point that could be discussed is the awareness of people towards shark attacks and their behaviour around them